mlflow/mlflow-export-import/README_bulk.md

 | | | . . .
 |
 +-models/
-| +-manifest.json
+| +-models.json
 | +-sklearn_iris/
 | | +-model.json
 ```

-| +-4273c31c45744ec385f3654c63c31360/
-| | +-run.json

-For further directory structure see the `single` tool sections for experiments and models further below.
+For further directory structure see the `single` tool sections for experiments and models.

 ### Export registered models